bostonphp/PHP-Beginners-Book/bookshelv/readme.markdown

 - Get voted and ranked as a popular writer

 ## Something for everyone
-Bookshelv is for anyone wanting to write and their wrting content.
+Bookshelv is for anyone wanting to write and their writing content.
 Perhaps it's been your dream to write that book.
 Or to publish a book on technology that you are passionate about.
 It doesn't matter, Bookshelv has you covered.

 ### Technical books on programing
 Bookshelv automatically detects when your giving source code examples in your book.
-These sections are formatted appropriatly with monospace fonts, sytax highlighting, and line numbers.
+These sections are formatted appropriately with monospace fonts, syntax highlighting, and line numbers.
 Example:

 	// index.php
 	010 <?php